 - Plot-Relevant Age-Up: In the space of a week, Toto grows from a cute little turtle to a cute house-sized turtle.

-- Reconstruction: Sort of.
+- Reconstruction: Of the lighter elements of the franchise largely absent in the later entries in the Heisei trilogy.
 It returns to the Showa era's focus on children, but combines it with the Heisei era's tone and good writing.

-- Those Two Guys: Ishimaru and Katsuya, Toru's friends.
+- Those Two Guys: Ishimaru and Katsuya, Toru's friends who are almost always never seen apart from each other.